PECTOB1/PECTOB1/README.md

 Full Stack Developer
 -------------

 I've been learning to code for 8months now.
-I have created a total of 3 projects during that time and I am currently doing one.
+I have created a total of 3 projects during that time and I am currently working on one.
 I am fluent in html, css, javascript, react and sql.
 I have written some django code once but still learning to be better.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [tobyakinbile@gmail.com](mailto:tobyakinbile@gmail.com)